stakewise/v3-sdk/README.md

 #### Description:

-Getting the vault stats collection
+Getting the vault stats collection.
+With the help of this data it is possible to build a chart.

 #### Arguments: